 Candidates are provided with copies of reports of the examiners and Chairperson of Examiners with their identity expunged.
 Their identity will be revealed to the candidate when the examination is concluded.
-If this policy causes you concern, you are asked to not accept the task of examiner.
+If this policy causes you concern, you are asked to not accept the task of Chairperson of Examiners.